nizzaneela/Programming_error_explanation/README.md

     return coalescent_timing_results
 ```

-This can be confirmed by inspecting the content of `coalData_parameterized.txt` for each simulation in the data stored on Zenodo [here](https://zenodo.org/records/6899613) (and collected [here](https://github.com/nizzaneela/multi-introduction/blob/6c4c02e1a614d3cf482da76a188729f9c6e1933c/notebooks/0.28TF/simulations.zip) for convenience).
-For example, the first simulation run `0001` reaches 50,000 infections on day 39, when the tMRCA is 0.000333 years (~3 hours), but the calculations continue until the end of the simulation, after another 61 days and 1.3 million infections, when the tMRCA is 0.016277 years (~6 days).
+This can be confirmed by inspecting the content of `coalData_parameterized.txt` for each simulation in the data stored on Zenodo [here](https://zenodo.org/records/6899613).
+For example, the first simulation run `0001` reaches 50,000 infections on day 39, when the tMRCA of active sampled infections is 0.000333 years (~3 hours), but the calculations continue until the end of the simulation, after another 61 days and 1.3 million infections, when only 710 sampled infections are still active and their tMRCA is 0.016277 years (~6 days).

 ```
 time	coalescence time	total infected	currently infected	current samples